-Because of Melton's unique position both as a centre for fox-hunting and as a pivotal location in the evolution of fox-hunting as an organised sport, special consideration needs to be afforded to the scope and content of the hunting collections which are developed in association with the Museum of Hunting Trust.
-The Museum of Hunting Trust came into being in 1989 however, Leicester and Leicestershire Museums had been collecting material relating to local fox hunting almost from its founding in the 1840s.
+Because of Melton's unique position both as a centre for fox-hunting and as a pivotal location in the evolution of fox-hunting as an organised sport, special consideration needs to be afforded to the scope and content of the hunting collections which have been developed in association with the Museum of Hunting Trust.
 All the objects which relate to the history of fox hunting are accessioned items in the County Council's collections.

-The hunting collections reflect the aspirations of the Museum of Hunting Trust by covering, at a representative level only, the broad scope of hunting and its opposition in the UK.
+The collection reflects, at a representative level only, the broad scope of hunting and its opposition in the UK.
 This provides a national context against which the more detailed local collections can be set.